The Dashboard

 Continue

-To continue viewing streaming traffic, press the play button at the top of the right panel.
+To resume streaming traffic, press the play button at the top of the right pane.

 Continue Streaming